 How do candidates feel about the feedback they receive?

 Take a look!

-If you have any questions, or think that anything is missing from this article, please get in touch with us at firstname.lastname@example.org!
+If you have any questions please get in touch with us at email@example.com!